MAKEUP PRODUCTS (NON-PERMANENT)

 59224

-Contaminants and chemicals linked to cancer are found in water, food, and lots of other everyday goods.
-Yet, no kind of consumer goods is susceptible to less government management than cosmetics, including lipstick.
-Although many of the chemicals in cosmetics and personal care products probably pose very little risk, subjection to a few has been linked to major health conditions, including cancer.
+Chemicals associated with cancer are found in food and various other everyday goods.
+But, no kind of consumer goods is accountable to less government management than cosmetics, including lipstick.
+While many of the chemicals and contaminants in cosmetics very likely present minimal risk, your exposure to some is associated with worrying health concerns, such as cancer.